mghah/data_science/README.md

 # data_science
-collection Jupyter notebooks for interesting data science projects
+## Collection of Jupyter notebooks for interesting data science projects that I've done
+## Enjoy!